cam39porter/tangle/docs/product/tangle-long-form.md

 Creating knowledge is not an easy task for knowledge workers for a few reasons.

 1. The modern knowledge worker does not have time for long-form note-taking.
 Throughout the day, the knowledge worker is doing something: she is reading, writing, creating documents in the Office suite, discussing, and collaborating.
-She then cooks or orders seamless, perhaps has a date, sees a friend and then goes to sleep.

 2. The modern knowledge worker is flummoxed by the paradox of choice when taking a note.
 Where should I write the note?
 In what file do I put this note?
 How should I organize it?
 She finds it difficult to decide where to capture a thought or take a note and does not often have the time to organize or find the notes already produced.